?

 Prostatitis

 This is the term used to describe inflammation of the prostate gland.
 Symptoms can include increased need to pass urine and pain on passing urine as well as perhaps lower back pain.
 Sometimes this inflammation is due to an infection and an antibiotic will be prescribed, otherwise pain relief medication may be prescribed.
-Prostatitis Patient Information (PDF, 146 KB)
+Prostatitis (PDF, 199.3 KB)

 This is the term used to describe inflammation of the prostate gland.
 Symptoms can include increased need to pass urine and pain on passing urine as well as perhaps lower back pain.
 Sometimes this inflammation is due to an infection and an antibiotic will be prescribed, otherwise pain relief medication may be prescribed.